-Some shared characteristics of Poe's more popular stories:
+Some shared characteristics of Poe's more popular short stories include these elements:

-- 1. much of the revealed action is filtered through the main character's perceptions, which may or may not be reliable (the unreliable narrator) - 2. much of the action seems removed from reality, as the fictional world is revealed through recollected experience or often told under duress - 3. the result of the action in a story is often meant to give a brief vision, or to illustrate an escape into the imagination of the psyche - 4. recurrent motifs in many of Poe stories center around physical enclosures or being circumscribed within certain physical spaces or a doubling effect - a. enclosures: rooms, coffins, vaults, underground passageways, multiple complex rooms - b. circumscriptions (to confine within bounds, to limit, to restrict) - c. doubleness or doubling, twins, repetition, mirroring - 5. these tales are meant to be allegorical, often there is the struggle of basic values or dichotomies set up between Good vs Evil, Reason vs Insanity, Poetic Intuition vs Logic
+- 1. much of the revealed action is filtered through the main character's perceptions, which may or may not be reliable (the unreliable narrator); the fictional world is often revealed through recollected experience or often told under duress.
+Hints are given that our narrators may be emotionally unbalanced or under the influence of drugs or alcohol. - 2. the result of the action in a story is often meant to give a brief vision or illustrates an escape into the imagination of the psyche - 3. key recurrent motifs in many of Poe stories center around physical or architectural enclosures or being circumscribed within certain physical spaces.
+There is often a doubling effect or duality in the tales. - a. enclosures: rooms, coffins, vaults, underground passageways, multiple complex rooms - b. circumscriptions (to confine within bounds, to limit, to restrict)

+- c. doubleness or doubling, twins, repetition, mirroring, echoes - 4. these tales are sometimes meant to be allegorical, often there is the struggle of basic values; things often separated are sometimes merged like Good and Evil, Reason and Insanity, Poetic Intuition and Scientific Logic